humblepenguinn/tmplt/docs/usage.md

 ```

+We now have successfully created our first template!

 ## Create a new project
 To create a new project using a template, users can run the `tmplt create <proj_name> <template_to_use>` command.
-This command will create a new directory for your project with the `<proj_name>`, generate all the files, download all the dependencies and run all the `post` and `setup` commands specified in the template.
+This command will create a new directory with the name specified in the `<proj_name>` argument, generate all the files, download all the dependencies and run all the `post` and `setup` commands specified in the template.

 If the template has any `variables`, `tmplt` will prompt you to provide a value for each variable.
 You can choose to use the default value or provide a new value.